allons-y10/P-6-Feed_Reader/README.md

 You will learn how to use Jasmine to write a number of tests against a pre-existing application.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

+# What Did I learn?

+Using the test suite Jasmine is fun and easy.
+It is straight forward enough to not over complicate things.

 ## How will this help my career?